Joy-Saliu/greenwood-library-website/README.md

 # greenwood-library-website #
-## This project is a Greenwood Community Library Website.
+#### This project is a Greenwood Community Library Website.
 HTML files where created, staged, commited and pushed.
+Two branches for Morgan and jammie named add-book-reviews and updated-events respectively were also created,commited and pushed. each branch was pulled in to the main brasnch after comparison and merged.
 Created files on the main page; stage,commit and pushed them.
 - home.html
 - events.html